redxdev/Spin/README.md

 ## Extending

-_Thread_ has a number of places that can be extended.
+_Spin_ has a number of places that can be extended.

 ### Variable Backend

-_Thread_ supports storing and retrieving values in a dialogue sequence.
-Since you may want to access data outside _Thread_ itself (i.e. data from your game), you can swap out the storage mechanism that is used in a sequence.
-The default backend that ships with _Thread_ is a simple `Dictionary<string, object>`, but it can easily be replaced with the `IVariableBackend` interface.
+_Spin_ supports storing and retrieving values in a dialogue sequence.
+Since you may want to access data outside _Spin_ itself (i.e. data from your game), you can swap out the storage mechanism that is used in a sequence.
+The default backend that ships with _Spin_ is a simple `Dictionary<string, object>`, but it can easily be replaced with the `IVariableBackend` interface.

 ### Document Loader